 Jackson’s film teacher from New Roads School, Michelle Bernstein, told MY HERO, “Jackson's film exhibits his talent and focus and his skills in both animation and film.”
 He’s only been doing animation for about two years, he said, and has fun with it (but he loves film the most).
 He clearly has mastered both.

 This moving, three-minute video is jam-packed with scenes from the Martin Luther King era, juxtaposed with footage from the 2020 Black Lives Matter protests and riots and provocative animation about the unarmed Black individuals killed by police in the last decade.

-One of the largest movements in U.S. history, Black Lives Matter and other protests against police brutality and racial injustice have brought the issue of long-standing and continuing racism to the forefront of international discussion.
-In 57 Years Ago, Jackson evokes the enormity of injustice with animated clips of Blacks killed by police: “I was getting in my car…,” “I was sleeping…,” ending with a long list of those killed: “SAY THEIR NAMES.”
+One of the largest movements in U.S. history, Black Lives Matter has brought the issue of ongoing racism to the forefront of international discussion.
+In 57 Years Ago, Jackson evokes the enormity of injustice with animated clips of Blacks killed by police: “I was getting in my car…,” “I was sleeping…,” ending with a long list of those killed: “SAY THEIR NAMES!.”

-As footage from both the 1960s and the 2020 protests and riots vividly portray the continuity between what was happening 57 years ago and today, the animations portray Martin Luther King with the words, “What would he say if he knew was what was happening today?”
+Footage from both the 1960s and the 2020 protests and riots vividly portray the continuity between what was happening 57 years ago and what is happening today.
+The animations portray Martin Luther King with the words, “What would he say if he knew was what was happening today?”
 And “How many people need to die before something changes?”
-At the end of the video Jackson addresses his viewers: “You have the power to make a change.”
+At the end of the video, Jackson addresses his viewers: “You have the power to make a change.”

 57 Years Ago is a profound film reflecting Jackson’s passion for addressing these crucially-important issues.
 For Jackson, the issue of racism and its history is both political and personal.